coalpha/activate-desktop-ini/README.md

 3. Use Shell APIs to move `desktop.ini.temp` to `desktop.ini`

 The directory will display the default icon and can be coaxed into displaying the correct one on refresh/f5.
+This works 95% of the time, unlike the below methods.

 ### SHChangeNotify